GroupofXG/anewcydatabase/README.md

 We will further update our website regularly once we get some new results which are not included in the current database.

-# The space given by Github is too small to store our data even we already zip it.
+# The database has been compressed and uploaded to the cloud drive.

 So we upload it to Mega cloud, and you could download it here https://mega.nz/folder/tS9AEIYL#POSbMG7w6jMvO86aIUlkMA